Practical Continuous-variable Quantum Key Distribution with Feasible Optimization Parameters: Feasible optimization method for a CV-QKD system

-In GG02 protocol with homodyne detection, supposing that $x$ and $y$ denote the raw keys of Alice and Bob after key sifting process.
-The SKR under collective attacks with finite-size can be expressed as \cite{r1,r36}
+In the GG02 protocol with homodyne detection, we suppose that $x$ and $y$ denote the raw keys of Alice and Bob after the sifting process.
+The SKR with composable finite-size security can be expressed as \cite{r36,ra7}

-where $N$ is the block size of raw key, $n$ ($m=N-n$) is the fraction for key distillation (parameter estimation),$FER\in[0,1]$, $\beta^{hom}\in[0,1]$, $I^{hom}(x:y)$ is the Shannon mutual information between Alice and Bob, $S^{hom}_{\epsilon_{PE}}(y:E)$ is the Holevo bound of Bob and Eve with security parameter $\epsilon_{PE}$, $\Delta(n)$ is related to the security parameter of the privacy amplification\cite{r36}.
-Reverse reconciliation is employed here to beat the 3dB loss limit.
+where $N$ is the block size of raw key, $n$ ($m=N-n$) is the fraction for key distillation (parameter estimation), and the probability of successful error-correction is $p_{ec}$ ($p_{ec}=1-FER$), $FER\in[0,1]$, $\beta^{hom}\in[0,1]$, $I^{hom}(x:y)$ is the Shannon mutual information between Alice and Bob, $\chi^{hom}(y:E)$ is the Holevo bound of Bob and Eve.
+The extra finite-size terms are given as

+where $d$ representing the size of the effective alphabet after analog-to-digital conversion of sender's and receiver's CVs (quadrature encodings and outcomes). $\varepsilon_h$ is a hashing parameter and $\varepsilon_s$ is a smoothing parameter with a value of $10^{-10}$.
+Reverse reconciliation is employed here to beat the 3dB limit in CV-QKD.